-3 Most Common Ways To Setup ADB and Fast Boot Drivers
+3 Ways To Setup ADB and Fastboot Drivers on Windows

-Here is the step-by-step guide to setup ADB (Android Debug Bridge) and Fast Boot Drivers on Windows using three different methods including Android SDK.
+Here is the step-by-step guide to installing the Android ADB (Android Debug Bridge) and fastboot drivers on Windows using three different methods including Android SDK.

 Android SDK developed by Google for Android developers.
 However, we as regular Android users also need it certain cases like Bootloader unlocking, rooting, flashing a custom recovery (TWRP or CWM) on your Android device.
 You cannot flash any of these files unless you’ve first setup the Android ADB and fastboot drivers on your PC.

-1. Setup ADB and Fast Boot using One-Click Installer
+1. Install ADB and Fastboot Drivers using One-Click Installer

 Thanks to the Xda developer Snoop05, who has developed one-click ADB installer for Windows users and within 15 seconds you can easily install ADB and fastboot on your PC.